Belur Math

 Belur Math (/bn/) is the headquarters of the Ramakrishna Math and Ramakrishna Mission, founded by Swami Vivekananda, the chief disciple of Ramakrishna Paramahamsa.
 It is located in Belur, West Bengal, India on the west bank of Hooghly River.
-Belur Math was established in January 1897, by Swami Vivekananda who was the disciple of Sri Ramakrishna.
-Swami Vivekananda returned to India from Colombo with a small group of disciples and started work on the two one at Belur, and the others at Mayavati, Almora, Himalayas called the Advaita Ashrama.
-The temple is the heart of the Ramakrishna movement.
-It is notable for its architecture that fuses Hindu, Islamic, Buddhist, and Christian art and motifs as a symbol of unity of all religions.
+The land for the Math was purchased on 4 March 1897.
+Swami Vivekananda established Belur Math by placing holy relics of Shri Ramakrishna at Belur Math premises on 9 December 1898.
+Swami Vivekananda returned from America via Colombo and with a small group of disciples started working on the construction of two temples, one at Belur and the other one at Mayavati, Almora, which was called the Advaita Ashrama.
+The temple is the heart of the Ramakrishna Movement.
+It is notable for its architecture that fuses Hindu, Buddhist, and Christian art and motifs as a symbol of unity of all religions.
 In 2003, Belur Math railway station was also inaugurated which is dedicated to Belur Math Temple.